-When the "GMEC_5G" feature is supported and the AF required QoS targeting one or several UE(s) not identified by the UE address as described in clause 4.15.6.14 of 3GPP TS 23.502 [2], the provisions and procedures of clause 4.4.9.2 shall apply with the following differences:
+When the "GMEC_5G" feature is supported and the AF requested QoS for one a UE or group of UE(s) not identified by the their UE address(es), as defined in clause 4.15.6.14 of 3GPP TS 23.502 [2], the provisions and procedures of clause 4.4.9.2 shall apply with the following differences:

-- Either the "extGroupId" attribute or the "gpsi" attribute shall be provided to identify the target UE(s) in the HTTP POST request message.
+- Either the "extGroupId" attribute or the "gpsi" attribute shall be used to identify the target UE or group of UE(s) within the "Individual AS Session with Required QoS Subscription" resource representation.

-- After the successful authorization of the request at the NEF, the NEF may further support service specific authorization as described in clause 4.15.6.10 in 3GPP TS 23.502 [2] and 3GPP TS 29.503 [63].
+- After the successful authorization of the request at the NEF, the NEF may further support service specific authorization as defined in clause 4.15.6.10 of 3GPP TS 23.502 [2] and 3GPP TS 29.503 [63].

-- The NEF shall either invoke the TSCTSF at the reception of the request, or when it determines to not invoke the TSCTSF, invoke the Nudr_DataRepository service as described in 3GPP TS 29.504 [20] and 3GPP TS 29.519 [23] to store the information related to the Internal Group ID or SUPI as Application Data in the UDR.
+- At the reception of requests from the AF, the NEF shall either invoke the relevant TSCTSF service, as defined in 3GPP TS 29.565 [50], in order to fulfil the request, or when it determines to not invoke the TSCTSF, invoke the Nudr_DataRepository service as described in 3GPP TS 29.504 [20] and 3GPP TS 29.519 [23] to store the received AF requested QoS information for the target UE or group of UE(s) identified by the SUPI or Internal Group ID (derived respectively from the received GPSI or External Group ID) as Application Data in the UDR.

 - No direct interactions from the NEF towards the PCF shall take place.